Client Matters

 • Our client Ross Brunet was criminally cited seven times for “obscenity on a public highway” for flying explicit anti-Biden flags off the back of his pickup truck.
 We helped Mr. Brunet sue the officials who continued to stop, ticket and haul him into court for months on end, putting him on trial for his protected political speech.
 Read more here and here

-• We represent multiple citizens arrested for the use of megaphones at a protest in a public park in Lafayette.
-Our clients are challenging the use of sound ordinances to clear dissenters off of public property.
+• We represented multiple citizens arrested for the use of megaphones at a protest in a public park in Lafayette.
+Our clients challenged the use of sound ordinances to clear dissenters off of public property.
 Read more here.

 • We represented multiple individuals arrested protesting in the streets in the days following the police killing of George Floyd in 2020, working in partnership with other community lawyers to secure dismissal of all charges against the protesters.